indrjo/minimal-texlive-installer/README.md

 ## Minimal TeX Live on GNU/Linux

-Before staring, some important remarks for you.
+Before starting, some important remarks for you.

 * The procedure described here installs TeX Live into your `$HOME`.
 TeX Live is often located in `/usr/local/bin/texlive` or something similar.